oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 - Southbound DB - contains the physical network view this includes:
     - Physical Network (PN) tables - specifies how to reach each host
-    - Logical Network (LN) tables - logical datapath flows
+    - Logical Network (LN) tables - logical data path flows
     - Binding tables - a link between the Physical and Logical components.
   SouthDB is populated by OVN northd based on the changes made in NorthDB, and the OVN Controllers base on provisioned vNICs